top of page

 ⪢ Shoes: Comfortable walking shoes are essential as there are steps and uneven terrain within the tomb complex.

 ⪢ Photography: While photography with mobile phones is generally allowed, professional photography equipment might require permits in Egypt.
 Check with the authorities beforehand.
-The use of drones are not permitted.
+The use of drones is not permitted.

 ⪢ Bargaining: If you encounter vendors selling souvenirs or other items, be prepared to bargain for fair prices.
 This is a common practice in local markets.